craigmckeachie/a11_upgrade_manual/README.md

     </p>
     ```

-6. Stop and restart `ng serve -o`.
-7. Open the application in the browser and you should see the _Angular_ widget hosted inside the _AngularJS_ component as shown below.
+6. Open the application in the browser and you should see the _Angular_ widget hosted inside the _AngularJS_ component as shown below.
 Note that the orange box will not actually show on the page it is just there in the screenshot to show where the widget renders.

     > Note the orange box is just there to highlight what you are looking for and will not appear in your application.